nextpyp/pyp/docs/guide/picking3d.rst

 The last step is to pick particles from the surface of virions:

 #.
-Click on :guilabel:`Segmentation (closed)` (output of the :bdg-secondary:`Segmentation (closed surfaces)` block) and select :bdg-primary:`Particle-Picking (closed surfaces)`
+Click on ``Segmentation (closed)`` (output of the :bdg-secondary:`Segmentation (closed surfaces)` block) and select :bdg-primary:`Particle-Picking (closed surfaces)`

 #.
-Select the particle detection ``Method`` and corresponding parameters. "uniform" is used to select uniformly spaced positions on the surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file with the correct pixel size saved in the header)
+Select the particle detection ``Method`` and corresponding parameters. "uniform" is used to select uniformly spaced positions on the virion surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file with the correct pixel size saved in the header)

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
 Once the run completes, navigate to the :bdg-secondary:`Particle-Picking (closed surfaces)` block to inspect the results

-Neural-Network Picking Blocks
+Neural-network picking blocks
 =============================

-``nextPYP`` uses two blocks to implement neural netowrk-based particle picking, as described in `Huang et al. <https://cryoem.cs.duke.edu/node/accurate-detection-of-proteins-in-cryo-electron-tomograms-from-sparse-labels/>`_.
+``nextPYP`` uses two blocks to implement neural netowrk-based particle picking, as described in `Huang et al. (2024) <https://cryoem.cs.duke.edu/node/accurate-detection-of-proteins-in-cryo-electron-tomograms-from-sparse-labels/>`_.
 This method uses consistency regularization to minimize the number of annotations and speedup training:

 Model training
 --------------

-The first step is to obtain a set of particles using any of the methods implemented in the :bdg-secondary:`Pre-processing` or the :bdg-secondary:`MiloPYP (eval)` blocks to train the neural network:
+The first step is to obtain a set of particles using any of the methods implemented in the :bdg-secondary:`Pre-processing` or :bdg-secondary:`MiloPYP (eval)` blocks to train the neural network:

 #.
-Click on :guilabel:`Particles` (output of the :bdg-secondary:`Particle-Picking` or :bdg-secondary:`Particle-Picking (closed surfaces)` blocks), or on :guilabel:`MiLoPYP Particles` (output of the :bdg-secondary:`MiLoPYP (eval)` block) and select :bdg-primary:`Particle-Picking (train)`
+Click on ``Particles`` (output of the :bdg-secondary:`Particle-Picking` or :bdg-secondary:`Particle-Picking (closed surfaces)` blocks), or ``MiLoPYP Particles`` (output of the :bdg-secondary:`MiLoPYP (eval)` block) and select :bdg-primary:`Particle-Picking (train)`

 #.
 Adjust the parameters for training as needed.
 If using MiLoPYP particles, see instructions on how to set parameters :doc:`here<milopyp>`